 Leaves vary from pale to dark green, usually divided into leaflets.
 Leafstalks twist and curl to hold plant to its support.Clematis alpina

 Native to Europe and Asia.
-To 6–8 ft., with lacy, soft green foliage.
-Early-spring blooms are no...
+Grows to 6–8 ft., with lacy, soft green foliage.
+Early-spring blooms ...

 The basic species has scarlet flowers surrounded by reddish bracts.
 All bloom over a long period of 2 ...

 Grows to 8 in. high; spreads by rhizomes and stolons to 3 ft. wide.
 Leaves are 1–3 in. long, gre...